danielshaya/reactivejournal/README.md

 The `RxPlayer` can `play` in two modes:
 * `ACTUAL_TIME` This plays back the stream preserving the time gaps between the events.
 This is important for back testing and reproducing exact conditions in unit tests.
-* `FAST` This plays the events as soon as they are recieved.
-Use this when you are using ReactiveJournal for remote connections or when using RxJounal to deal with back pressure.
+* `FAST` This plays the events as soon as they are received.
+This mode should be set when you are using ReactiveJournal for remote connections or when using RxJounal to deal with back pressure.

 ### Can ReactiveJournal be used in a low latency environment

 The intention is for `ReactiveJournal` to support low latency programs.
 The two main features to allow for this are:
-* Dedicating a CPU core to RxPlayer by using the FAST setting described above so that we don't have any context switching.
+* Dedicating a CPU core to RxPlayer by using the `PlayOptions.setPauseStrategy(PauseStrategy.SPIN)` setting so that we don't have any context switching on the thread reading from the journal.
-* Setting the PlayOptions.using() so that there is no allocation for new events.
+* Setting the `PlayOptions.using()` so that there is no allocation for new events.
 This should enable programs to be written that have minimal GC impact, critical for reliable low latency.

 ## Examples